Kent (band): Röd and En plats i solen (2009–2010)

 On 4 October 2009, Kent announced their eighth studio album Röd and the first single "Töntarna" was released on 5 October as digital download.
 Röd was released on 5 November 2009 and has an even greater touch of synthesizers than previous albums.
-On the release day of Röd, Kent played in front of a hundred specially invited guests (mostly journalists) at The Bowery Hotel in New York.
+On the release day of Röd, Kent played in front of a hundred specially invited guests at The Bowery Hotel in New York.
 The setlist consisted of 6 tracks from the new album, and the whole thing was shown live on Aftonbladet's website.

 On 2 November 2009, Kent auctioned off 100 limited physical copies of the song "2000" for charity.
 The song was also released as digital download.
 "2000" was used as the theme song for the Swedish TV-series Hemlösa, covering the homeless problem in Stockholm.

+Kent's Röd tour started in Stockholm on 25 February 2010, with four shows in Globe Arena Annexet during that week.
+They did 18 shows in total around the Nordic countries (Sweden, Norway, Denmark and Finland) for this tour.
+In May 2010, Sony Computer Entertainment Europe, in collaboration with Sony Music Sweden AB, released SingStar Kent on both the PlayStation 2 and PlayStation 3 games consoles, as part of the SingStar music video games.

 On 14 June 2010, Kent announced their ninth studio album, En plats i solen (Swedish for "A Place in the Sun") due for release on 30 June, only seven months after the release of their previous studio album, Röd.
-Joakim has said about the recording of En plats i solen: "We had a kind of idea that we were going to record an album very quickly this time, we had already some demos ready.
+Berg has said about the recording of En plats i solen: "We had a kind of idea that we were going to record an album very quickly this time, we had already some demos ready.
 We wanted to go into the studio, record and mix the album and then distribute it directly."
 Unlike the two previous albums, which were produced with Danish producer Joshua, En plats i solen is produced with Swedish producer Stefan Boman who worked with the band on Du & jag döden (2005).
 The band also released the first single from the forthcoming album, featuring the two A-sides "Gamla Ullevi" and "Skisser för sommaren".

-Kent embarked on a summer tour in Sweden, Norway, Finland and Denmark, starting at the Peace & Love festival in Sweden and finishing on 8 August at the Skanderborg Festival in Denmark.
+Kent embarked on a summer tour in Sweden, Norway, Finland and Denmark, starting at the Peace & Love Festival in Sweden and finishing on 8 August at the Skanderborg Festival in Denmark.
+On 1 September 2010, the band won a Rockbjörnen Award for Best Live Band.